Equity, Diversity & Inclusion at D63

-D63 is committed to addressing racism through an intersectional lens by offering learning opportunities that meet people wherever they are on their journey.
-Through this initiative, we will ensure that D63 offers an equitable and inclusive school community that honors students’ and their loved ones' multiple and intersecting identities while preparing our young people to be more culturally competent in navigating a world that is far from race neutral.
+D63 is committed to addressing discrimination and hate of all kinds through an intersectional lens by offering learning opportunities that meet people wherever they are on their journey.
+Through this initiative, we will ensure that D63 offers an equitable and inclusive school community that honors students’ and their loved ones' multiple and intersecting identities while preparing our young people to be more culturally competent in navigating a complex world.

 During the 2021-2022 school year, the District kicked off this comprehensive Equity & Diversity Initiative, guided by anti-oppression educator and consultant Corrie Wallace.
-During its first year, building leaders, staff members, parents, guardians, and community members have been invited to participate in a range of activities as an introduction to moving from colorblindness to color consciousness.
+Since that time, building leaders, staff members, parents, guardians, and community members have participated in a range of activities.
 Efforts have included: